 Repairing: Repairing machines or systems using the needed tools.

 Related Job Titles

 - Oil Field Operator

 What Kind of Wellhead Pumper Job Opportunities Are There?

 In 2016, there was an estimated number of 11,500 jobs for Wellhead Pumper in 2016 (in the United States for Wellhead Pumper.
 New jobs are being produced at a rate of 21.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Wellhead Pumper by 2026.
-Due to new job openings and attrition, there will be an average of 1,800 job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.